Beryl Goldwyn

 Beryl Fleur Karney (31 December 1930 – 11 October 2022), also known as Beryl Goldwyn, was an English ballet dancer.

 Born near London, she started dancing at the age of three.
-She attended the Royal Ballet School and performed with the Royal Ballet in The Sleeping Princess (The Sleeping Beauty), with Dame Margot Fonteyn, when the Royal Opera House reopened after the World War II in 1946.
+She attended the Royal Ballet School and performed with The Royal Ballet in The Sleeping Princess (The Sleeping Beauty) with Dame Margot Fonteyn when the Royal Opera House reopened after the World War II in 1946.

+Goldwyn danced in 1946 with the Anglo Polish Ballet, a wartime troupe originally formed to provide work for Polish dancers in exile.
+The company was disbanded six months later, but not without first dancing at the Saville Theatre on London's West End.